JoshOrndorff/recipes/text/3-entrees/storage-api/vec-set.md

 ```

 If it turns out that the caller is not already a member, the binary search will fail.
 In this case
-it still gives back the index into the `Vec` at which the member would have been stored had he been
+it still returns the index into the `Vec` at which the member would have been stored had he been
 present.
 We then use this information to insert the member at the appropriate location, thus
 maintaining a sorted `Vec`.